site-u2023/openwrt-connect/README_en.md

 - Send information over the internet
 - Collect user data
 - Communicate with external servers (the EXE itself makes no external connections)
+- Modify or generate scripts (EXE never rewrites scripts internally)

 ### About script execution

+- `script` field: Pipes `.sh` files or inline scripts directly to SSH stdin
-Scripts specified in the `url` field are downloaded and executed by the **OpenWrt device** via `wget`.
+- `url` field: Downloaded and executed by the **OpenWrt device** via `wget`

 The EXE itself makes no external connections.

 ## License